 Require More Medical Fitness Screening

 Sleep apnea has been the cause of many serious accidents in recent years involving truck drivers and rail engineers.
-There needs to be better screening for health problems of all bus drivers, train engineers and truck drivers to reduce accidents across the U.S.
+There needs to be better screening for health problems of all bus drivers, train engineers, and truck drivers to reduce accidents across the U.S. If such accidents do occur, especially those involving pedestrians, a pedestrian accident lawyer can provide necessary legal assistance.